@sustainpsu

 Food insecurity resources for student include:

-• SNAP: College students may be eligible for expanded SNAP eligibility if they qualify for a work-study work program (even if not participating) and have an expected family contribution of $0 on their federal student aid determination.
+• SNAP (Supplemental Nutrition and Assistance Program, a federal program funding by the federal Farm Bill): College students may be eligible for expanded SNAP eligibility if they qualify for a work-study work program (even if not participating) and have an expected family contribution of $0 on their federal student aid determination form completed for the university.

-• Project Cahir: Can provide up to $100 on their on-campus meal plan account or LionCash+ account for assistance with food purchases.
+• Project Cahir: This project was set up in the memory of a past student and can provide up to $100 on their on-campus meal plan account or LionCash+ account (university fund students, faculty and staff can opt to add money into and use to purchase food and other items on campus and in surrounding communities) for assistance with food purchases.
 Students can also request pre-packaged toiletries and textbook assistance.

 • Student Emergency Fund: Provides short-term financial assistance to students who are struggling with debilitating financial circumstances of an unforeseen nature.